harshitsinghai77/nemo-ai-core-agent/README.md

 ## Nemo AI Core Agent - AWS AI Agent Global Hackathon

 #### Cut Your Feature Delivery Time in Half.
-Nemo AI converts your Jira Stories into ready-to-review Pull Requests.
+Nemo AI converts your Jira Stories into ready-to-review GitHub Pull Requests using AWS Bedrock and AgentCore..

 **An intelligent multi-agent system that autonomously converts Jira stories into ready-to-review Github Pull Request using AWS Bedrock and AgentCore.**